Natural Gas Technology

 Clean Electricity – Fuel cells provide the cleanest method of producing electricity from fossil fuels.
 While pure hydrogen, pure oxygen fuel cell produces only water, electricity, and heat, fuel cells in practice emit only trace amounts of sulfur compounds and very low levels of carbon dioxide.
 However, the carbon dioxide produced by fuel cell use is concentrated and can be readily recaptured, as opposed to being emitted into the atmosphere.

 - Distributed Generation – Fuel cells can come in extremely compact sizes, allowing for their placement wherever electricity is needed.
 This includes residential, commercial, industrial, and even transportation settings.

 The generation of electricity has traditionally been a very polluting, inefficient process.
 However, with new fuel cell technology, the future of electricity generation is expected to change dramatically in the next ten to twenty years.
-Research and development into fuel cell technology is ongoing, to ensure that the technology is refined to a level where it is cost effective for all varieties of electric generation requirements.
+Research and development into fuel cell technology are ongoing, to ensure that the technology is refined to a level where it is cost-effective for all varieties of electric generation requirements.

 Natural Gas Technology Resources